infoverload/migration_sequelize_photon/tutorial/tutorial_migrating_sequelize_photon.md

 npm install -g prisma2
 ```

 Prisma lets you [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) your database to derive a data model definition from the current database schema.
-This feature is typically used in [Photon-only](https://github.com/prisma/prisma2/blob/master/docs/photon/use-only-photon.md) projects where database migrations are not performed via [Lift](https://lift.prisma.io), so the data model needs to be updated manually after each database schema change.

 Now you are ready to introspect the database from the Sequelize project.
 Navigate outside of the current project directory so you can start a new project.
 In your terminal, type the command: